astrochili/narrator/README.md

 -- Dependencies
 local narrator = require('narrator')

+-- Parse a book from the Ink file.
--- Parse and load an ink story local story = narrator.parseStory('stories.game', { save = true })
+-- You can save a book anywhere to load it in the future, the book is just a Lua table. local book = narrator.parseFile('stories.game', { save = false })

--- Or load an already parsed and stored story
+-- Init the story from a book
--- local story = narrator.loadStory('stories.game')
+local story = narrator.initStory(book)

 -- Bind local function to observe the ink variable 'x' story:observe('x', function(x) print('The x did change!
 Now it\'s ' .. x) end)